Kotli Lehal

 Kotli Lehal is a village in Batala in Gurdaspur district of Punjab State, India.
-It is located 30 km from sub-district headquarter, 75 km from district headquarter, and 16 km from Sri Hargobindpur.
+It is located 30 km from the sub-district headquarters, 75 km from district headquarters, and 16 km from Sri Hargobindpur.
 The village is administrated by a sarpanch, an elected representative of the village.

 Demography

 As of 2011, the village has a total population of 999 (subdivided into 196 houses), of which 509 are male and 490 are female.
-According to the report published by Census India in 2011, out of the total population of the village, 303 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.
+According to a report published by Census India in 2011, out of the total population of the village, 303 people are from Scheduled Castes; the village did not have any Scheduled Tribes populations at that time.